-We offer a wide range of HSP Services, and sometimes additional Privacy Notice may apply.
-When you use a HSP Service (for example, Connect & Collaborate, Your Profile, HSP Blog, User Review, Your Content Library, or HSP Mobile App) you also will be subject to the Privacy Notice, guidelines, terms and agreements applicable to that HSP Service ("Service Terms").
-If these Privacy Notice terms are inconsistent with a Service Term, those Service Terms will control.
+We offer a range of HSP Services, and sometimes additional terms may apply.
+When you use or access HSP Services (e.g. Connect & Collaborate / Panda Messenger, Community Forum, User Review, Your Content Library, or HSP Mobile App) you may be asked to review and provide consent to the guidelines, terms and agreements, if applicable, for that specific HSP Service ("Service Terms").

 As part of our unwavering commitment to the safety and privacy of our users and their families, we require the following pieces of information for verification of identity: first name, last name, middle initial (if any), city, zip code and state.
 We collect this information for actively checking against the Department of Justice National Sex Offenders Public Website (NSOPW) database.
-Users who do not provide this required information will not be allowed to use ‘Connect & Collaborate’ features.
-With or without cause and with or without notice, HSP reserves the final right and discretion for allowing, rejecting, continuing, discontinuing, terminating, suspending and / or disclosure of user accounts.
+Users who do not provide this optional information can still access HSP Services, however, will not be allowed to use the ‘Connect & Collaborate’ features.
+With or without cause and with notice, HSP reserves the final right and discretion for allowing, rejecting, continuing, discontinuing, terminating, suspending and / or disclosure of user accounts.

-When using ‘Connect and Collaborate’ features, providing false identity information will lead to, including but not limited to, forfeiture of stored user data, termination of user account, reporting to law enforcement agencies, prosecution and civil lawsuit to recover for any damages / harm caused to our users, brand, goodwill and credibility.
+When using the ‘Connect and Collaborate’ features, providing false identity information will lead to, including but not limited to, termination of user account and access to HSP Services, reporting to law enforcement agencies, prosecution and civil lawsuit to recover any damages / harm caused to our users, brand, organization, goodwill and credibility.

-We realize, that Sex offenders have always lived in our communities.
-The Community Protection Act of 1990 enables us to check the NSOPW database and be pro-active about avoiding any potential threat to any of our users and their families.
+We realize, that sex offenders have always lived in our communities.
+The Community Protection Act of 1990 enables us to check the NSOPW database and be proactive about avoiding any potential threat to any of our users and their families.
 Our objective is not to abuse this information, or to threaten, intimidate or harass registered sex offenders.
-Using the required information, our users feedback and by detecting repeated suspicious, abusive, harassing and / or irregular activities on HSP service platforms we can and will duly take the strictest, swift and legitimate action permissible in law including, but not limited to forfeiture of stored user data, termination of user account, reporting to law enforcement agencies, prosecution and civil lawsuit to recover for any damages caused to our users, brand, goodwill and credibility.
+Using the required information, our users feedback and by detecting repeated suspicious, abusive, harassing and / or irregular activities on the HSP Services platforms, we can and will duly take the strictest, swift and legitimate action permissible by law, including but not limited to, termination of user account and access to HSP Services, reporting to law enforcement agencies, prosecution and civil lawsuit to recover any damages / harm caused to our users, brand, organization, goodwill and credibility.

 The information we learn from users helps us personalize and continually improve your HSP experience.
 Here are the types of information we gather.